 Full-time enrollment for a graduate student is defined as eight or more units per semester; three-quarter time is five to seven units; half-time is four units; less than half-time is one to three units.
+Full-time enrollment for graduate students enrolled in the summer term is four units; three-quarter time is three units; half-time is two units; less than half-time is one unit.
 Students granted permission to enroll in GR 699 are classified as full-time.